sal55/langs/mfeatures.md

 (There had been also machine types intm and wordm which were 32 or 64 bits depending on target, also intp and wordp for widths matching those of a native pointer, but since I'm concentrating on 64-bit machines, and assuming 64-bit pointers, those will be dropped.)

 ### Type of Integer Constants
-These are defaults before any casts are applied:
+These are defaults before any casts are applied, depending on the magnitude of the constant:

     0 to 2** 63-1              int64
     2**63 to 2** 64-1          word64
     2**64 to 2** 127-1         int128
     2**127 to 2**128-1         word128
     2**128 and above          'decimal' type (not implemented in this version)

 (No suffixes are used, except that in the next M version -L is used to force a decimal type for integers and floats.)